mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 That bridge was important for two reasons.
 It made the experimental skin usable early in the project, and it let the rest of the interface be ported incrementally instead of waiting for a complete Library rewrite.
 It also exposed a number of details that are easy to miss when porting a skin: scrollbar and header behavior, sorting, search input, keyboard focus, drag-and-drop, splitters, preview controls, palette changes, and repaint scheduling.

 The Library, its cover-art and Preview deck components, and the Preferences dialog remain deliberate QWidget transition boundaries in the current scope.
-The wider QML migration is already underway: native Library and Settings work is progressing, while QML replacements for the Preview deck and cover art remain follow-up work.
+The wider New UI migration is already underway: native Library and Settings work is progressing, while native replacements for the Preview deck and cover art remain follow-up work.

 Once the bridge was stable, the work could proceed from the outside in.
-Shared controls and behaviors were added to `res/qml`, while the LateNight-specific composition lives in `res/skins/LateNightQML`.
+LateNight-specific composition lives in `res/skins/LateNightQML`, while generic infrastructure was added to Mixxx’s shared `res/qml` layer.
 This separation makes the project more than a one-off skin port.
-It also provides a roadmap for future skin ports and independent skin implementations: enthusiasts can build on the shared QML controls, action proxies, effect infrastructure, and input behaviors instead of starting every skin from scratch.
+It also provides a roadmap for future skin ports and independent skin implementations: developers of custom skins can move toward QML and use LateNight QML as a reference, building on shared controls, action proxies, effect infrastructure, and input behaviors instead of starting every skin from scratch.

 <!-- TODO: Add a comparison Legacy vs LateNightQML Classic and PaleMoon end to end connection screenshots. -->

 ## Styling changes

-The styling work focused on the places where QML could preserve the LateNight workflow while making the interface clearer or more space-efficient.
+The styling work focused on the places where QML could preserve the LateNight experience while making the interface clearer or more space-efficient.

 ### Toolbar